nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 __Format:__ `edit_inventory INDEX [i/ITEM_NAME] [q/QUANTITY] [c/ITEM_COST]`

-This allows us to change the item name, quantity and cost of tje inventory rececord with the ID `INDEX`.
+This allows us to change the item name, quantity and cost of the inventory rececord with the ID `INDEX`.
+Note that `QUANTITY` is currently limited to a maximum value of `2147483647`.

 __Example:__ `edit_inventory 2 i/iPad q/10 c/2000` edits the inventory record at index `2`.